DirtyLittleData/DataWithDanny-SQLChallenges/Challenge_2_PizzaRunner/Data_Cleaning.md

 ![image](https://github.com/user-attachments/assets/ebacaaf7-b879-45a6-ae2d-2cfcce96d2cc)

-We notice from the output that the "Exclusions" and "Extras" columns contain empty fields.
+We notice from the output that the "Exclusions" and "Extras" columns contain empty fields, null values, and comma-separated values which indicate a denormalized structure.

 We then decided to use UPDATE rather than ALTER.

 ```
+sql
 {
 UPDATE pizza_runner.customer_orders
 SET exclusions = NULLIF(exclusions, ''),